asdine/storm/README.md

 #### EncodeDecoder

-To store the data in BoltDB, Storm encodes it in GOB by default.
+To store the data in BoltDB, Storm encodes it in JSON by default.
 If you wish to change this behavior you can pass a codec that implements [`codec.EncodeDecoder`](https://godoc.org/github.com/asdine/storm/codec#EncodeDecoder) via the [`storm.Codec`](https://godoc.org/github.com/asdine/storm#Codec) option:

 ```go
 db := storm.Open("my.db", storm.Codec(myCodec))